DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.md

 route from the route list, and \|EX-R\| and \|EX-TT\| will do their things, rotating or moving to the provided position.
 This is also covered in
-`ex-turntable/test-and-tune:advertising positions to engine driver and WiThrottle applications`{.interpreted-text role="ref"}.
+`ex-turntable/test-and-tune:advertising positions to engine driver and WiThrottle applications`.

 Controlling your \|EX-TT\| this way also allows you to incorporate other automated activities associated with turntable or traverser movements,